Draft Annual Business Plan and Budget 2021-2022

 Why are we purchasing top of the range vehicles when there are fit for purpose cheaper vehicles on the market.

-chrisbenray asked almost 3 years ago
+chrisbenray asked over 3 years ago

 Hi chrisbenray, thanks for your question.
 In response: